FlowFuse/flowfuse/docs/contribute/README.md

 ### Project Repositories

-There are a number of repositories under the [flowforge GitHub organisation](https://github.com/flowforge) that make up the platform:
+There are a number of repositories under the [FlowForge GitHub organisation](https://github.com/flowforge) that make up the platform.

 Repository    | Description
 --------------|---------------------